First Time Home Buyer Expenses

 Appliances and Furnishings

+One of the most common extra expenses when buying a home that is often forgotten about is appliances!
 Unlike rentals, the majority of new or re-sale homes on the market do not necessarily come with all the appliances included.
-This means you are possibly going to have to get yourself a fridge, washer, dryer, and possibly a microwave before you can move in.
+Without appliances included, you are possibly going to have to get yourself a fridge, washer, dryer, and perhaps a microwave before you can move in.
 Not to mention, you will probably need to get some new furniture to fill your larger space.
-You can buy the majority of these items used if need be, but it will still cost you a pretty penny, and you need to be aware of it.
+You can buy the majority of these items used if necessary, but it will still cost you a pretty penny, and you need to be aware of it.

 One of the larger expenses that many do not think about is the window treatments which can add up quickly.
 You are more than likely going to want to have curtains at the very least in the baths for privacy.
 Window treatments can be far more money that you ever expected especially if you want something of decent quality.